ToolsDAO/CETF-Notes/Pomelo-Pitch-Notes.md

 Maybe it’s also better to focus more on the investor instead of the product.
 For example, this sentence could say something like:

- “We have created a token called EOSETF where you can easily invest in 13 EOS mainnet tokens!”
+ “We have created a token called EOSETF where you can easily invest in 13 EOS mainnet tokens.”